 Post-Progressivism welcomes anyone, from anywhere on the political spectrum, willing to dialogue and seek solutions in good faith.
 To find out more about how post-progressivism attempts to include your political values, please select the circle that best represents your political identity:

 In this new live program, Jeff Salzman gives his unique post-progressive take on the news and opinion of the day.
-This Week in the New York Times will take place live on Facebook every Friday, at 11am MT (10am PT, 12pm CT, and 1pm ET).
+This Week in the News will take place live on Facebook every Friday, at 11am MT (10am PT, 12pm CT, and 1pm ET).
 If you miss it live, you will be able to watch each episode on the Post-Progressive Facebook Group or here at the Post-Progressive Post.

 The Post-Progressive Club (PPC) is a new nonprofit membership association for people who identify with the emerging post-progressive perspective.
 Through conversation and fellowship, we are exploring and advancing a new kind of cultural and political higher ground.

 This series of graphics shows how America’s three major worldviews—progressive, modern, and traditional—map onto the familiar political spectrum of left and right.
 As journalist George Packer writes in The Atlantic Magazine, there are now “four Americas,” which he labels Just America, Smart America, Free America, and Real America.
 We identify these same categories as Caring Values, Fairness Values, Liberty Values, and Heritage Values.
-The final two graphics in this series illustrate the negatives and positives of each set of values.